outware/Rxy/README.md

 # Reference

-Lets take a look at the options Rxy provides for each of the available Rx types: `Observable<T>`, `Completable`, `Single<T>` and `Maybe<T>`.
+Let's take a look at the options Rxy provides for each of the available Rx types: `Observable<T>`, `Completable`, `Single<T>` and `Maybe<T>`.
 For each one I'll first list the functions that define the available result for the mocks, then the available wait functions you can use to wait and validate.

 ## Observables